A Reading of the Poem

 Stanza 4, lines 20-21 emphasizes the constant changes in the persona’s face.
 If you think of how often a woman changes her dress, then that is how often the persona adjusts his/her’s personality to suit an audience.
 The list of faces that follow this line emphasizes this point.

 Stanza 4, lines 23-24 compares people’s faces to smiles in a portrait.
 If you think about a portrait, it is usually very formal and stiff, even uncomfortable.
 Therefore, the implication is that the smiles are actually fake and stiff.
-They are conforming, or trying to fit, to a preconceived mold that is set up by societal expectations.
+They are conforming or trying to fit, into a preconceived mould that is set up by societal expectations.

 Stanza 6, lines 38-40 compares the persona’s laugh to a snakes.
 When you think of a snake, words such as sneaky and deceitful come to mind.
 Therefore, the implication is that the persona is fake, just like the people he/she despises.